 Are you looking to purchase your Renfe train tickets online?
 By doing so, you avoid the hassle of going to a travel agency or ticket counter.
 You can do it at your convenience in your home or office.

 Or you may be looking to purchase train tickets from any of the other railway operators in Spain (Avlo, OUIGO, iryo).

 If this is your case, don’t think twice and purchase your train tickets online using Trainline.
 It’s super easy to use, and you can compare all the ticket fares in one single place.

-But are you having a hard time using Renfe’s website?
+Are you having a hard time using Renfe’s website?

 This website is far from being user friendly: it doesn’t have a simple interface and some sections are not even translated into English…

-On top of it, Renfe’s payment platform isn’t compatible with most international debit and credit.
+On top of it, Renfe’s payment platform isn’t compatible with most international debit and credit cards.
 So it’s very likely that you’ll get an error message every time you try to complete your purchase.
 This means that you need to got through the whole booking process over and over and never getting your tickets.

-It’s very frustating.
+It’s very frustrating.
 I know.